hectron/fauci.d/README.md

 /pfizer 60601
 ```

+## Architecture

+This repository uses [Serverless](https://www.serverless.com) to provide bot functionality to Slack.
+We use
+[Serverless](https://serverless.com) to spin up the infrastructure needed to run an AWS lambda (we could also spin up
+BCP or Azure  functions using Serverless).

+The functions are stored in the `functions` directory, by chat program.

+Within the Slack directory, there are two folders -- `backend` and `handler`.
+The `handler` is the interface that we
+provide to the Slack.
+The `backend` is the interface that gathers the providers, and presents them to the user.
+We use
+this pattern because Slack slash commands need to be acknowledged within 3 seconds.
+Some provider searches can take over
+8 seconds.

+The handler receives the request, and immediately responds to Slack with a 200, indicating that
+we've acknowledged the request.
+The handler also asynchronously invokes the `backend` lambda, which can take a little
+bit longer to load the providers and notify the user in Slack.

 ## Development

 If you want to test out this application locally, you'll need to [set up a Slack App for your workspace](https://app.slack.com/apps-manage/).
 You'll also want to setup the following environment variables: